 - A four-year performance measure (40%).
-This will be based on relative Total Shareholder Return (TSR), assessed at the end of the four-year performance period. - Annual performance measures with amounts not released until the end of the four-year performance period (60%).
-Targets are set and assessed annually against five key areas, one of which is financial and four non-financial metrics.
+This will be based on relative Total Shareholder Return (TSR), assessed at the end of the four-year performance period.

+- Annual performance measures with amounts not released until the end of the four-year performance period (60%).
+Targets are set and assessed annually against five key areas, one financial and four nonfinancial.
 The areas assessed, which align with the key strategic drivers of the business, are:

-- Financial (10%)
+- financial (10%)

-- Non-financial measures (50%) comprised of:
+- non-financial measures (50%) comprised of:

-- Building a better tomorrow (5%)
+- building a better tomorrow (5%)

-- Client (10%)
+- client (10%)

-- ClientFirst Culture (10%)
+- ClientFirst culture (10%)

-- Individual, role specific measures (25%)
+- individual, role-specific measures (25%)